W4RH4WK/Debloat-Windows-10/README.md

 Look at the scripts most of them are only a couple of lines long and it should be pretty obvious what they are doing.

+## Privacy Settings

+I am also working on a script which sets the privacy settings of the current user.
+This is work in progress and far from being complete.
+I will try to keep them up-to-date as good as possible but do not rely on them since they may be outdated.

+## Liability

+**All scripts are provided as is and you agree to use them at your own risk.**

 ## Contribute

 I would be happy to extend the collection of scripts.
 Just open an issue or